 You can volunteer with fellow students, by taking part in student-led volunteering projects.
 Imperial has many volunteering societies that support a huge range of social causes.
 Whether you work for your local SoupRun or help internationally with Raincatcher, if you like working with fellow students and incorporate your own skills in computer science, engineering, medicine etc. there will be a project for you.

-Many ways to contribute to our Imperial and wider community exist across the College.
-You can support new students' transitions by becoming a member of the welcome team or contribute to the Charity Insights programme which is run by Imperial College's Career Service.
+Many ways to contribute to Imperial and its wider community exist across the College.
+You can support new students' transitions by becoming a member of the Welcome team or contribute to the Professional Project Fund which is a Careers service initiative for continuing Imperial undergraduate and PhD students.